-With a 98% open rate, text message marketing is one of the best ways to promote a campaign and reach your audience where they already are.
+With a 99% open rate and 90% read rate within just three minutes of sending, text message marketing is one of the best ways to promote a campaign and reach your audience where they already are.

-Contextual giving is a donation given at the moment when the donor was inspired in the first place.
-For instance, let’s say a prospect attends an in-person fundraising event and is inspired by the turnout and the mission.
-They see the phone number plastered on event signage and decide to text it to give a gift.
-If you didn’t have text giving, they might have decided to wait until they got home to give, at which point they may have lost momentum.
+Contextual giving is a donation given at the moment when the donor first feels inspired to give.
+For instance, let’s say a prospect attends an in-person fundraising event and feels inspired by the turnout and the mission.
+They see the text-to-give number plastered on event signage and decide to give a gift.
+If you didn’t offer text giving, they might have decided to wait until they got home to give, which decreases their chances of completing the giving process.

-Any kind of nonprofit marketing leans heavily on effective visuals.
-For one, this makes your content stand out.
-It doesn’t matter whether someone’s scrolling through their social media feed or passing by a bulletin board with your fundraising flyer pinned to it — they’re more likely to notice marketing collateral that has eye-catching graphics and vibrant colors.
+Regardless of whether someone’s scrolling through their social media feed or passing by a bulletin board with your fundraising flyer pinned to it, they’re more likely to notice marketing collateral that features eye-catching graphics and vibrant colors.

 - Your logo.
-This is one of the most crucial marketing assets your cause has.
-It’ll appear on everything from your fundraising letters to your business cards.
+Your nonprofit’s logo appears on everything from your fundraising letters to your business cards.
 Prospects should see it and immediately associate it with your organization.